 Municipal governments in Rhode Island are heavily reliant on the property tax for revenue.
-In 2017, property taxes accounted for 55 percent of local government revenue (figure RI-1).
+In 2018, property taxes accounted for 55 percent of local government revenue (figure RI-1).

 Rhode Island has among the highest property tax burdens in the United States.
-Property tax revenues represented 4.6 percent of personal income in the state in 2017.
-This placed the state fourth highest in the nation, behind only New Jersey, New Hampshire, and Vermont (table RI-1).
+Property tax revenues represented 4.5 percent of personal income in the state in 2018.
+This placed the state sixth highest in the nation (table RI-1).

 Each of the state's 39 cities and towns is allowed to use a property tax classification system when levying property taxes.
 State law specifies property classes that may be used and grants cities and towns the ability to set different tax rates for each class, with some restrictions.
 Class 1 includes residential property with fewer than five units and open space; state law authorizes municipalities to provide homestead exemptions within this class or to divide this class into owner occupied and non-owner occupied, imposing separate tax rates in lieu of homestead exemption.
-Class 2 includes commercial and industrial property as well as residential property with more than five units; class 3 includes tangible personal property.
+Class 2 includes commercial and industrial property as well as residential property with more than five units.
+Class 3 includes tangible personal property.

+Figure RI-1

-Figure RI-1 Sources of Local General Revenue, Rhode Island and U.S., 2017
+Sources of Local General Revenue, Rhode Island and U.S., 2018

 Rhode Island relies heavily on the property tax to generate revenue for state and local government operations.
-In 2017, the property tax accounted for 23.6 percent of combined state and local government revenues, the sixth-highest percentage in the United States (table RI-1).
+In 2018, the property tax accounted for 22 percent of combined state and local government revenues, the eighth-highest percentage in the United States (table RI-1).

-Table RI-1 Selected Rhode Island Property Tax Statistics, 20171
+Table RI-1 Selected Rhode Island Property Tax Statistics, 20181

-Rhode Island U.S. Average Rank (of 51) 1 is highest Per capita property tax \$2,409 \$1,618 8 Property tax percentage of personal income 4.6% 3.1% 4 Total property tax as percentage of state-local revenue 23.6% 16.2% 6 Median owner-occupied home value 2 \$249,800 \$222,041 16 Median real estate taxes paid for owner-occupied home 2 \$4,154 \$2,412 8 Effective tax rate, median owner-occupied home 3 1.7% 1.1% 10
+Rhode Island U.S. Average Rank (of 51) 1 is highest Per capita property tax \$2,429 \$1,667 8 Property tax percentage of personal income 4.5% 3.1% 6 Total property tax as percentage of state-local revenue 22.0% 16.6% 8 Median owner-occupied home value 2 \$261,900 \$217,500 16 Median real estate taxes paid for owner-occupied home 2 \$4,272 \$2,471 8 Effective tax rate, median owner-occupied home 3 1.6% 1.1% 10